Master of Arts in History (M.A.)

 The Master of Arts degree in History at Millersville University offers advanced training in American, European and world history.
 Helping you achieve your goals is central to all of Millersville’s graduate programs.
 The M.A. in history is no exception – flexibility is key, and you have the option to tailor the program to encompass all of your interests.
 Courses are offered in the evening during the regular school year, and during the day in the summer.
 The program is designed to appeal to both teaching professionals who want advanced study in the teaching of history and students who wish to prepare for continuing graduate study in history.

 The Master of Arts in History is available to all qualified candidates.
 Applicants should have a 3.0 GPA in history and an overall GPA of 2.75.
 Applicants must submit a writing sample of between 5 and 10 pages, preferably showing use of primary and secondary sources and a grasp of historical thinking.
 Applicants without a CGPA of 2.75 or academic training in History may be admitted probationally and may be asked to complete the sequence of introductory surveys in US and European history.

 For additional admissions information refer to the Graduate Academic Catalog.

 - All students must take an additional six 500-level seminars.

-- All students must take at least two seminars (600 level).
+- All students must take at least two 600-level research seminars.

-Students who elect to write a thesis must register for Hist.
-699 and successfully defend an approved thesis based on original research.
-Additionally 6 s.h. of electives are required.
+Students who elect to write a thesis must register for HIST 699 and successfully defend an approved thesis based on original research.

-Students who elect not to write a thesis are required to take an additional 12 s.h. of electives, of which at least 3 s.h. must be a 600 level history course.
+Students who elect not to write a thesis are required to take an additional 600-level research seminar.

-For current course descriptions and additional information, please consult the Graduate Catalog (PDF).
+For current course descriptions and additional information, please consult the Graduate Academic Catalog.